FourThievesVinegar/solderless-microlab/docs/assembly.md

   - BIQU A4988 Compatible StepStick Stepper Motor Diver Module with Heat Sink for 3D Printer Controller Ramps 1.4(Pack of 5pcs)
   - Twotrees Stepper Motor Nema 17 Motor 42BYGH 1.8 Degree Body 38MM 4-Lead Wirel .5A 42N.cm (60oz.in) with 1 m Cable for DIY CNC 3D Printer (Pack of 3)
 - Tubing 1/2”?
-  - Tubing to syringe pumps into ration chamber
+  - Tubing to syringe pumps into ration chamber (peristaltic pumps will come with their own tubing)
-  - Tubing to and from the jacketed portion of the reactor
-- Stir motors
-- Circulation pump to push fluid

 #### Verify Stepper Motor Wires

 Before you begin assembling components, it is important to verify that your stepper motors are wired correctly.
 Each motor will have four different color wires.
-To verify that the motor is wired in a way that is compatible with the CNC Hat, you need to identify the pairs of wires that feed the two coils inside the motor.
+To verify that the motor is wired in a way that is compatible with the CNC Hat, you need to identify the pairs of wires that feed the two coils inside the motor. **It is likely that the cables that came with the stepper motors will *just work* but verification is still worthwhile**

 With the motor disconnected, you should be able to spin the shaft with your fingers and feel almost no resistance.
 Take a short length of wire and jumper the top two pins (Pins 1 and 2) of the connector together.
 If the motor is wired correctly you should now feel some resistance when you spin the shaft (you should be able to feel the “steps” in the stepper motor).
 Repeat this procedure with the bottom two pins (Pins 3 and 4).
 If you do not feel any change in resistance, try jumpering other combinations of pins until you identify the two pairs.
 It is ESSENTIAL that the top two pins form a pair, and the bottom two pins form a pair, but the order of the wires within each pair does not matter.
 For example, if you find that pins 1 and 3 are a pair, you will need to rewire the connector so that these two are the top pair, and pins 2 and 4 are the bottom pair.